mnentwig/aCCb/readme.md

 * Note that std::async does not allow arguments to be passed by reference.
 Reportedly, std::ref() is dangerous.

 ## Notes: Simple use of async
+This is largely useless for short (sub-ms) jobs, need to reuse threads (pool) instead.
 ```
 #include <iostream>
 #include <vector>